ray-project/ray/doc/source/cluster/kubernetes/examples/tpu-serve-stable-diffusion.md

 # Serve a Stable Diffusion model on GKE with TPUs

-> **Note:** The Python files for the Ray Serve application and its client are in the [ray-project/serve_config_examples](https://github.com/ray-project/serve_config_examples) repo under `/stable_diffusion/tpu`.
+> **Note:** The Python files for the Ray Serve application and its client are in the [ray-project/serve_config_examples](https://github.com/ray-project/serve_config_examples).
 This example is adapted from the [tensorflow/tpu](https://github.com/tensorflow/tpu/tree/master/tools/ray_tpu/src/serve) Cloud TPU example.

 ## Step 1: Create a Kubernetes cluster with TPUs